Deciding between Newshosting vs Giganews is not an easy choice but we come up with a recommendation after comparing them

 Newshosting boasts retention rates of days (just under 10 years) for binaries whereas Giganews has 1,100 days' (3 years') worth of binary retention.
 For text posts, Giganews has 15+ years of retention.

 - In the result, Newshosting wins out when it comes to post retention.

-Both offer a solid newsreader client with their Usenet plans.
+In this category, Newshosting offers a solid newsreader client with their Usenet plans whereas Giganews does not.

 Newshosting’s newsreader is unbranded but is feature-packed boasting super easy setup, integrated search, sneak peak video previewing, NZB support and automatic downloading.